 Imagine a situation in which two of your employees needed support: one for a physical illness, and the other for a mental health condition.
 Would you feel equally ready to meet both of their needs?

 Say one had back pain.
 They may well feel comfortable about telling you.
 But even before they had mentioned anything, you would probably notice them struggling to sit down at their desk.
 So you might quickly become aware of the issue, have an open conversation about their needs, and make practical changes to help them continue working.
 Most managers would probably be confident about dealing with this scenario.

-But say the other employee was experiencing depression.
-They may hesitate to tell you, perhaps due to stigma around mental health.
-And even if you did become aware that they were depressed, would you then feel confident about taking appropriate action?
+If the other employee was experiencing depression. they may hesitate to tell you, perhaps due to stigma around mental health.
+And even if you did become aware that they were depressed, would you then feel confident about having the right conversation and taking any appropriate action?

 Being confident in addressing mental health

 Very broadly, as a manager you can help in both cases by facilitating open conversations, listening to your employee’s needs and offering to make practical adjustments.

 It can be easy to think of mental and physical health as two separate areas, with physical health being the more tangible‘real’ of the two.
 But that’s simply not the case.
 It’s a straightforward fact that all of us have mental health.
 We have days when our mental health is good and days when it’s bad – just as we do with our physical health.

 Mental health and physical health are also closely interconnected.
 Changes to our bodies can affect our minds, and vice versa.
 For example, a person with back pain may develop a low mood as a result of their condition.
 Another example is that a person who is depressed may feel physically exhausted or restless because of the depression.